Leeds-eBooks/grunt-steroids/README.md

 grunt.loadTasks("node_modules/grunt-steroids-webpack/tasks")
 ```

-**To use webpack + babel rather than the default Steroids build task, run steroids with the following commands instead:**
+**To use webpack + babel + jade (optional) rather than the default Steroids build task, run steroids with the following commands instead:**

 ```shell
 steroids connect --gruntTask=webpack
 steroids deploy --gruntTask=webpack
 ```

+Any Jade views will be converted to HTML, it is completely fine to have no Jade at all or a mixture of Jade views and HTML views.

 Any problems or suggestions, file an issue in this package’s github issues.